-I knew I wanted a small and intimate ceremony, a modern affair with a hint of tradition.
+We’d always wanted a small and intimate ceremony, a modern affair with a hint of tradition.
 As big proponents of local business, we sought to utilize as much locally sourced goods and services as we possibly could.
-I wanted to use local designers, tailors, vendors and even local menu options – there was no champagne at our wedding, but plenty of palm wine (locally known as mnazi)!
+I wanted to use local designers, tailors, vendors and even local menu options – therefore there was no champagne at our wedding, but plenty of palm wine (locally known as mnazi)!

-The one thing we in the Control Freak Sacco fail to admit (to ourselves and others) is that we can’t always do it all.
+The one thing some of us may fail to admit (to ourselves and others) is that we can’t always do it all.
 We have this notion that if we don’t -in some way or another- have our hand in each and every aspect of something, it will undoubtedly fail.
 In most cases this is true, however, I will concede that for peace of mind and home, relinquishing some control does some good.
-And so, as I started planning my traditional (African) wedding I quickly realized that I was ill equipped to do it by myself.
-This was the first of many lessons I learned when planning my wedding under the African sky.
+And so, as I started planning our traditional (African) and modern weddings, I quickly realized how ill equipped I was to do it by myself.
+This was the first of many lessons I learned when planning our Kenyan wedding.

 In addition to the obvious thousand mile obstacle between the location and myself, I didn’t have the faintest clue of where to start.
 I had been away from Kenya for years and therefore out of touch with what was happening in the local wedding scene.
 I had every confidence that the DIY affair I planned for our American wedding three years back would suffice, but reality was quick to correct my naivety.

 I am going to share some few tricks and lessons learned while embarking on this journey.
 Some more obvious than others but my hope is that they will help someone else have a magical wedding when they come back home.

 Start online, social media, or word of mouth.
 But no matter what, get some help.
 Now i am not trying to plug my own page here, I may not be what you are looking for anyway.
 My goal is to lend my experience to others so that their weddings may be successful.
 You can call me the helpful romantic!